jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 221A Electoral advertisements
 (1) A person must not publish or cause or permit to be published in any medium, or broadcast or cause or permit to be broadcast in any medium, any advertisement relating to an election (not being an election advertisement as defined in section 3A) unless the advertisement includes a statement specifying—
-  (a) the true name of the person for whom or at whose direction it is published or broadcast; and (b) the address of that person’s place of residence or business.
+  (a) the true name of the person for whom or at whose direction it is published or broadcast; and (b) the contact details of that person.
 (2) Subsection (1) does not apply to any advertisement published or broadcast, or caused or permitted to be published or broadcast, in any medium, by the Electoral Commission, or any other agency charged with responsibilities in relation to the conduct of any official publicity or information campaign to be conducted on behalf of the Government of New Zealand and relating to electoral matters or the conduct of any general election or by-election and which either contains a statement indicating that the advertisement has been authorised by that officer or agency, or contains a symbol indicating that the advertisement has been authorised by that officer or agency.
 (3) Every person is guilty of an illegal practice who wilfully contravenes any provision of subsection (1).
 (4) Nothing in this section—
   (a) restricts the publication or broadcast in any medium of any news or comments relating to an election made in a newspaper or periodical or by a broadcaster (as that term is defined in section 2(1) of the Broadcasting Act 1989); or
   (b) applies to the editorial content of a publication on a news media Internet site; or (c) applies to any publication on the Internet, or other electronic medium, of personal political views by an individual who does not make or receive a payment in respect of the publication of those views.
+(5) In this section,—
+  - **contact details** , in relation to a person, has the meaning given in section 204A
-(5) In this section, medium includes the Internet or any other electronic medium.
+  - **medium** includes the internet or any other electronic medium.

 ### 221B Display of advertisement of a specified kind
 (1) During the period beginning 9 weeks before polling day and ending with the close of the day before polling day, the display of an advertisement of a specified kind is not subject to—